chadmcox/Azure_AD_Conditional_Access_Policies/template.md

 ## Find Possible Impact
 * Using Log analytics to query the sign in logs is the fastest and easiest way to determine impact.
 Not everyone uses log analytics so I have provided PowerShell Scripts that can be used that query the graph api instead.
 * Review the results from the Log Analytics KQL Query or PowerShell Script
-* Look for accounts that could be impacted by the policy and consider remediating or excluding the account from receiving the policy.
+* Look for accounts that could be impacted by the policy.
+Remediate or exclude the users that might be impacted from this policy.

 ### Log Analytics KQL
 This query can be ran to look at possible impact of this Conditional Access Policy